 Because COPD affects everyone differently and at different rates, your COPD treatment plan will likely change over time.
 Depending on your stage 1 COPD symptoms, your doctor may prescribe a variety of medications, such as bronchodilators, flu and pneumonia vaccines and others.

 Your doctor may also recommend lifestyle modifications, such as quitting smoking, avoiding your COPD symptom triggers, eating a lung-healthy diet and getting enough exercise.
 These lifestyle modifications have been shown to help people with COPD live a more active life.

-In combination with medications and lifestyle modifications, many people have benefited from trying alternative COPD treatments, such as chiropractic care, acupuncture and stem cell therapy.
+In combination with medications and lifestyle modifications, many people have benefited from trying alternative COPD treatments, such as chiropractic care, acupuncture and cellular therapy.
 Typically, medications work to manage and reduce COPD symptoms.
-However, stem cell therapy works to promote healing from within the lungs, potentially improving breathing and quality of life.
+However, cellular therapy works to promote healing from within the lungs, potentially improving breathing and quality of life.

 Many patients report feeling better after treatment, are able to reduce their oxygen therapy use and can live a more active life doing their favorite activities.
-Stem cell therapy can help people in any stage of COPD, from stage 1 COPD to end stage COPD.
-If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease, contact us at (800) 729-3065 to learn more about your stem cell treatment options.
+Cellular therapy can help people in any stage of COPD, from stage 1 COPD to end stage COPD.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease, contact us at (800) 729-3065 to learn more about your cellular therapy options.